paulbrejla/paulbrejla.github.io/index.md

 * **Kreuzfahrt-Gurus.de**.
 I built a scalable, cloud-native backend for frontend infrastructure based on Spring Boot and Kotlin.
 I also developed vuejs components. (http://www.kreuzfahrt-gurus.de)
 * **Ferien-Api.de**.
 I built a small service based on Spring Boot, Kotlin, and Jetty that exposes German school holidays via a RESTful API. (https://www.ferien-api.de)

+#### Research
+* **Brejla, P. & Gilbert, D. (2012)**.
+An Exploratory Use of Web Content Analysis to Understand Cruise Tourism Services.
+International Journal of Tourism Research.
+16(2):157-168.
+(Download / Buy)
+* **Papathanassis, A. & Brejla, P. (2012)**.
+Tourism Extranet Acceptance in the Cruise Distribution Chain: The Role of Content, Usability, and Appearance.
+Journal of Information Technology & Tourism.
+13(2): 105-117.
+(Download / Buy)